raspberrypilearning/from-me-to-you/en/step_1.md

 You have a range of skills which you have learnt during the Look After Yourself projects.

-You will now choose some of the skills you have learnt to independently make your very own, original project.

 ### What you will make

-In this Independent pathway, you will choose some of the skills you have learnt to make your very own, original project.
+In this project, you will now choose some of those skills to independently make your very own, original digital card.

 --- no-print ---
 Below is an example of a digital card.
 Click anywhere to make the rocket ship fly.
 What happens if the rocket ship flies into the star?